• Skip to primary navigation

 Homemade Circuit Projects

-You are here: Home / 555 IC Circuits / RC Helicopter Remote Control Circuit
+You are here: Home / Remote Control Circuits / RC Helicopter Remote Control Circuit

 RC Helicopter Remote Control Circuit

-The post discusses a simple RC helicopter remote control circuit using 433kHz RF modules, without any microcontroller or complex joystick implementations.
+In this post I have explained a simple RC helicopter remote control circuit using 433kHz RF modules, without any microcontroller or complex joystick implementations.

 The idea was requested by Mr. Jitendra.